Digital Nomad Life in Tokyo

 When we asked people living in Tokyo about club and activities where newcomers can meet others, they responded:

 "Tokyo is a great city for meeting people and making new friends.
 There are many great ways to meet people such as joining a local class or club, going to a language exchange event, using social media apps like Meetup and Couchsurfing, or networking events such as those hosted by coworking spaces like Tokyo Creative Lab.
 You can also find local events and festivals, get involved in the volunteer scene, or use websites like Meetup to find events and activities that interest you.
-No matter what you decide to do, there are plenty of chances to make new friends and meet interesting people in Tokyo," explained one person living in Tokyo, Japan.
+No matter what you decide to do, there are plenty of chances to make new friends and meet interesting people in Tokyo," explained one expat living in Tokyo, Japan.

 What is life like in Tokyo?